voxel51/fiftyone/docs/source/user_guide/index.rst

     for sample in view:
         print(sample)

-.. rubric:: :doc:`Loading datasets <dataset_creation/index>`
+.. rubric:: :doc:`Creating FiftyOne Datasets <dataset_creation/index>`

-Load a dataset into FiftyOne using standard formats, custom formats, or from the Dataset Zoo.
+Get your data into a FiftyOne `Dataset` using standard formats, custom formats, or load an open-source dataset via the Dataset Zoo.

 .. code-block:: python